mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 •  Force an opponent prone on the ground.
 •  Disarm an opponent.
 If the Effect is 6+, they may take their opponent’s weapon.
-•  Throw an opponent 1D metres, causing 1D damage.
+•  Throw an opponent 1D meters, causing 1D damage.
 This automatically ends the grapple.
 •  Inflict damage equal to 2 + the Effect of the Melee check.
 This damage ignores any armor.
 •  Inflict damage using a pistol or small blade- sized weapon.
 •  Escape and move away (as a normal movement action), ending the grapple.
-•  Drag their opponent up to three metres.
+•  Drag their opponent up to three meters.
 •  Continue the grapple with no other effect.

 While involved in a grapple, the Traveller may not perform any Significant or Minor Action except to make opposed Melee (unarmed) checks.